 Fatigued and drowsy driving accidents are often high impact collisions because a driver who is nodding off or asleep at the wheel fails to apply brakes before the collision.
 The AAA Foundation for Traffic Safety says the level of impairment experienced after 24 hours without sleep equates with a blood-alcohol concentration of 0.10 percent, which is higher than the legal limit for a DWI conviction.
 In addition to your own potentially catastrophic injuries, you will be accountable for injuries inflicted upon others due to your recklessness.

 Investigating Accidents Caused by Drowsy Drivers in Boston and Beyond

-Our attorneys at Kelly & Soto Law help accident victims in the Boston area hold negligent drivers accountable.
+Our attorneys at Kelly & Associates Injury Lawyers help car accident victims in the Boston area hold negligent drivers accountable.
 We investigate accidents and, when we recognize the potential that drowsiness contributed to an accident, we know how to pursue evidence that reveals the facts of a fatigued driving case.

 We understand the dangers of drowsy driving in Boston and are serious about holding accountable those who irresponsibly continue to drive despite their fatigue.
 Drowsy drivers who injure others may be compelled through legal action to compensate their victims for their medical expenses, property damage, lost income, pain, suffering and more.

-If you have been in an accident that may have been caused by a fatigued or drowsy driver, contact Kelly & Soto Law to discuss your legal options in a free consultation today.
+If you have been in an accident that may have been caused by a fatigued or drowsy driver, contact Kelly & Associates Injury Lawyers to discuss your legal options in a free consultation today.